 - Women and Gender Minorities in STEM

-Students considering a bachelor's degree in actuarial science clearly love numbers, and we have a few standout numbers to consider.
-UW-Eau Claire's bachelor's degree program in actuarial science was recently rated to be in the 10 best colleges for actuarial science in the U.S. by the Accounting Degree Review magazine, and we are among the on 69 universities in the country labeled with the "Advanced Curriculum" designation by the U.S. Society of Actuaries.
+Stellar program reputation.
+UW-Eau Claire's actuarial science bachelor's degree program was recently rated as one of the 10 best colleges for actuarial science in the U.S. by the Accounting Degree Review magazine.
+The program also received the "Advanced Curriculum" designation by the U.S. Society of Actuaries.

 Where are actuarial science alumni now?